waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### E. Active Goals (for planning reference)
 - **Primary Goal:** Defeat Brock and earn the Boulder Badge.
-- **Secondary Goal:** Find a way to earn money to prepare for Brock.
+- **Secondary Goal:** Train SPROUT and PIP on Route 22 to prepare for Brock, and earn money.
 - **Tertiary Goal:** Explore reachable unseen tiles in Viridian City.

 ## II.
 Game Mechanics & Rules